ramner98/linux-booster/README.md

 LXDE or xfce desktop

-#### Performance may vary depending on computer hardware, GPU usage,
-Type and intensity of cooling
+##### Performance may vary depending on computer hardware, GPU usage,Type and intensity of cooling

 #########################################################################################################################################